 4. Statement of Stockholders’ Equity: Tracking Equity Changes

-The statement of stockholders’ equity tracks changes in the equity portion of the balance sheet.
+The statement of stockholders’ equity tracks changes in the equity portion of the balance sheet, including owner contributions, which are essential for detailing the total value of a business held by its owner for a reporting period.
 It includes items such as net income, dividends, stock issuance, and stock buybacks.
 This statement complements the income statement and balance sheet by showing the changes in ownership equity over time.

 The Difference Between Financial and Managerial Accounting